-EU to publish first draft of Brexit treaty
+Johnson says NI border row being exploited

 - Barnier: No open-ended Brexit transition

-The EU commissioners' 120-page draft Brexit withdrawal document will refer to three possible options for avoiding physical infrastructure on the Irish border.

-However, the only one to be fleshed out will be the government's least-favourite: the option of Northern Ireland staying aligned with European rules and regulations, says BBC Brussels reporter Adam Fleming.

-The document will encapsulate - in legally binding text - agreements already reached on Ireland, citizens' rights and the UK's so-called "divorce bill".
+The draft document aims to encapsulate - in legally binding language - agreements already reached on Ireland, citizens' rights and the UK's so-called "divorce bill".

-It will form the basis of further negotiations with the UK in areas like the transition and might still be tweaked by the 27 remaining member states.
+It mandates that during the Brexit transition, which it says should last only until the end of 2020, the UK must continue to comply with all existing EU legislation.
+It would however lose all voting rights and decision-making power, including on any rules adopted by the 27 remaining member states.

 EU negotiator Michel Barnier has said the document will not contain any surprises because it translates the political pledges made by both sides in the talks so far.